-3.9.8 Export Credit

-Export credit limit would be allowed in the form hitherto granted.
-The bifurcation of the working capital limit into loan and cash credit components, as stated in paragraph 3.9.2 (i) above, would be effected after excluding the export credit limits (pre-shipment and post-shipment).
+3.7 Export Credit: In respect of borrowers enjoying export credit limit, the bifurcation of the working capital limit into loan and cash credit components, would be effected after excluding the export credit limits (pre-shipment and post-shipment).

-3.9.9 Bills Limit

-Bills limit for inland sales may be fully carved out of the 'loan component'.
-Bills limit also includes limits for purchase of third party (outstation) cheques/bank drafts.
-Banks must satisfy themselves that the bills limit is not mis-utilised.
+3.8 Bills Limit: Bills limit for inland sales may be fully carved out of the 'loan component'.
+Bills limit also includes limits for purchase of third party (outstation) cheques / bank drafts.
+Banks must satisfy themselves that the bills limit is not misutilised.